Feuerlabs/exometer/doc/README.md

 `Module:Function(DataPoints)` call, where `Module` and `Function` are provided by the caller.

 The function entry provides an easy way of integrating an external system without having to write a complete entry.

 ### <a name="Built_in_Reporters">Built in Reporters</a> ###

-Two reporters are shipped with Exometer to forward updated metrics and their datapoints to external systems.
+Two reporters are shipped with Exometer to forward updated metrics and their data points to external systems.
 They can also serve as templates for custom-developed reporters.